 In addition to the Medium Festival Eye to Eye Portfolio Reviews, Maren has been a reviewer at Houston Fotofest, Review Santa Fe, PhotoLucida, MOPLA, and Review LA on numerous occasions.
 She feels that the more work you see the more you know about photography.

 Chantel Paul is the Assistant Curator at the Museum of Photographic Arts (MOPA).
-She has curated a number of recent exhibitions at MOPA including Unusual Suspects: The Paintings and Photograph of Holly Roberts, and Eyes of a Nation: A Century of American Photography, among others.
-Ms. Paul co-curated the exhibition Streetwise: Masters of 60s Photography which included an exhibition catalog.
-She is currently curating the Museum’s 2013 installment of the California Invitational exhibition.
+She has curated a number of exhibitions at MOPA including After Ansel Adams (2014), Staking Claim: A California Invitational (2013) and the accompanying exhibition catalog, Kevin Cooley: Elements (2013), Unusual Suspects: The Paintings and Photograph of Holly Roberts (2012)and Eyes of a Nation: A Century of American Photography (2012).
+She also co-curated the traveling exhibition Streetwise: Masters of 60s Photography (2011), along with an accompanying exhibition catalog.
+She is currently working on upcoming exhibitions including The Time Between: The Sequences of Minor White, to be exhibited in fall 2015.

 Prior to her work at MOPA, Ms. Paul served as the Director for the Morrison Hotel Gallery in La Jolla, CA. She has worked with artists and archives ranging from Herman Leonard, Henry Diltz, Jim Marshall, and Autumn DeWilde, among others.
 As Director of the Morrison Hotel Gallery, she helped coordinate exhibitions with the Southeast Museum of Photography and the Brooklyn Museum of Art.